kudobuilder/operators/repository/kafka/docs/v1.3/configuration.md

 ##### Zookeeper Configuration

 KUDO Kafka requires a running ZooKeeper cluster to perform its own internal accounting and persist cluster topology.
 And connectivity to the Zookeeper.
-You can install the KUDO Zookeeper or you can use any other Zookeeper cluster you're running inside or outside kubernetes to use with KUDO Kafka.
+You can install the KUDO Zookeeper or you can use any other Zookeeper cluster you're running inside or outside Kubernetes to use with KUDO Kafka.

 ###### Configuring the Zookeeper connection: